openframeworks/ofBook/02_cplusplus_basics/chapter.md

 #include <iostream>
 ```

 When using OpenFrameworks, you have choice of tools and platforms.
 Each one shows you an error in a different way.
 Sometimes the editor will open up and highlight the code for you, placing an error talk bubble for more info.
 Other times, the editor will show nothing, but the compile output will show a raw error formatted similar to the one above.
 Whilst sometimes useful that we receive several errors from a compile, it can save a lot of grief if you focus on understanding and fixing the very first error that got reported.
-After fixing the top error, it is likely that all subsequent errors will elegantly disappear, having all been covered by your first fix.
+After fixing the top error, it is likely that all subsequent errors will elegantly disappear, having all been covered by your first fix.  **[MH: There's an opportunity here to note that by commenting out of a single line, the reader caused two errors]**

 ###Namespaces at First Glance